MONKE-source/py-photobooth/README.md

-mini mini github instructions/tutorial for zhe hao 1.git add . --> stages all the files, can specify file instead of writing .
+mini mini github instructions/tutorial for zhe hao
+1. git add . --> stages all the files, can specify file instead of writing .
 2. git commit -m "commit message" --> commits the files that were added
 3. git push origin main --> pushes commits to the repository